telerik/kendo-ui-core/docs/controls/data-management/listview/basic-usage.md

 </script>

 ```

 ### Alternate Items

-From a design perspective, it may be useful to visually differentiate each alternating item in a ListView.
-You may wish that every second item from the example above has a slightly darker background, i.e. banded rows.
-Defining the `altTemplate` property accomplishes this through the use of a template that you define.
+Your project might require you to visually differentiate each alternating item in a ListView.
+For example, you might need to render each second item from the previous example in a slightly darker background, that is, banded rows.
+To achieve this behavior through the use of a template that you set, define the `altTemplate` property.

-The example below demonstrates the way you can update your working project to include a template for alternating items:
+The following example demonstrates how you can update your working project to include a template for alternating items.

     <div id="listView"></div>
     <div class="k-page-wrap">